 Today, the Islamic Museum has an extensive collection of more than 600 copies of the Qur’an from various periods throughout history.
 Differing in size; ornamentation; and calligraphy.
 In fact, the religious manuscripts were given to the al-Aqsa Mosque by emirs; caliphs; sultans; and ulama during the Abbasid; Ayyubid; Fatimid; Ottoman; and Umayyad eras.

 Also, notable manuscripts include a hand-written Qur’an whose transcription is believed to have been written by the great-great-grandson of the Prophet Muhammad.
 And there is a beautiful Kufic script dating back to the 8th century and the only remaining manuscript of an extensive 30-part Moroccan Rab’ah that was dispatched by Sultan Abu al-Hasan al-Marini of Morocco to the mosques of the three holy cities in Islam; namely Mecca; Medina; and Jerusalem.
 Also, Don’t miss the massive three-by-three-foot Qur’an dating back to the 14th century.

-The Islamic Museum Details:
+The Islamic Museum Opening Hours: